-- You must be an employee, you cannot qualify for FIS if you are only selfemployed. - Have at least one qualified child who normally lives with you or is part of a family supported by you.
+- You must be an employee, in paid employment, you cannot qualify for FIS if you are only self-employed. - Have at least one qualified child who normally lives with you or is part of a family supported by you.
 A qualified child is any child under age 18 or aged 18 to 22 if in full-time education - Be working for at least 19 hours a week or 38 hours every fortnight and not getting Jobseeker's Benefit or Allowance, Farm Assist, Pre-Retirement Allowance or State Pension Transition.
 Both partners' hours can be added together to make up the 38 hours.
-Hours from self-employment are not counted. - Expect to be employed for at least three months. - Satisfy an income test.
+Hours from self-employment are not counted. - Expect to be employed for at least three months. - Satisfy an Income test.

-FIS Income Test - what is counted as income
+FIS Income Test - what is counted as Income

-The means test to qualify for FIS will count all of your income (including rental income from property) and your spouse/partner's/cohabitants income.
+The income test to qualify for FIS will count all of your income (including rental income from property) and your spouse's/civil partner's/cohabitant's income.
 The following payments are counted:

 - Your assessable earnings and your spouse, civil partner or cohabitant's assessable earnings.
-(Assessable earnings are gross pay minus income tax, employee PRSI, Universal Social Charge (USC) and superannuation.)
-Income from working as a home help for the HSE. - Any extra income you or your spouse, civil partner or cohabitant have from employment (such as pay for overtime, bonuses, allowances or commission). - Any income you or your spouse, civil partner or cohabitant may have from self-employment. - Income from occupational pensions. - Income you or your spouse, civil partner or cohabitant may have including social welfare payments. - Rental income from the letting of property or land (the capital value is not assessed). - All income from Carer's payments will be assessed.
+(Assessable earnings are gross pay minus income tax, employee PRSI, Universal Social Charge (USC) and superannuation.) - Income from working as a home help for the HSE. - Any extra income you or your spouse, civil partner or cohabitant have from employment (such as pay for overtime, bonuses, allowances or commission). - Any income you or your spouse, civil partner or cohabitant may have from self-employment. - Income from occupational pensions. - Income you or your spouse, civil partner or cohabitant may have including social welfare payments. - Rental income from the letting of property or land (the capital value is not assessed). - All income from Carer's payments will be assessed.

-The following payments are not counted:
+The following payments are not counted as means: